-Notice the VPC, subnets, etc. option.
+Notice the VPC and more. option.
 Choosing this option launches a wizard that makes setting up and configuring a new VPC very simple.

 In this lab, you are creating the VPC manually to aid understanding of underlying Amazon VPC concepts.